The UK is abundant with edible plants - if you know where to look. Find food for free – Demuths and Christopher Robbins are your field guides...

 Sheep sorrel is one of several wild sorrels you can find around the UK.
 They produce fresh leaves in the spring and in mid summer send up tall narrow flowering spikes with tiny rust-coloured flowers above the grass meadow they inhabit.
 The leaves have a wonderful sharp acidic tang.
 Add sorrel to salads and sauces.

-Wild garlic soup recipe
+Vegan wild garlic soup recipe

 Raw wild garlic is very pungent, but when cooked, it has a delicate flavour, which can be lost easily, so be generous and add the garlic to the soup towards the end of the cooking.
 Wild garlic leaves are best when very young, so pick small tender leaves – the moment the garlic begins to flower, the leaves become too strong in flavour.
 Pick a few flower buds to decorate the soup